-If you are leading groups of Boy Scouts or Venturers, the issue of menu planning becomes even more important.
+If you are leading groups of a Scouts BSA troop or Venturering crew, the issue of menu planning becomes even more important.

 “We need carbohydrates for energy, protein to sustain us, and some fat to feel satisfied and help us meet our higher caloric needs.”

 But quantity isn’t the only consideration: The time of day you eat also plays a role in keeping your body working at maximum efficiency.

 Eberle recommends eating a full breakfast whenever possible, preferably an hour before beginning each day’s hike or other high adventure activity.

 “Half of your liver glycogen is used up overnight, and it is liver glycogen that converts back into blood sugar and fuels the brain.
 It also serves as backup fuel for exercising muscles,” she explains.